 Skirts and dresses - Dresses are not required to have a collar.
-Skirts and dresses must fall below the kneecap while standing.
-Slits must be no higher than the top of the kneecap while standing.
+Skirts and dresses must be no more than a dollar bill width above the middle of the kneecap while standing.

 Shoes - Rubber flip-flops and athletic slides are prohibited.
 Crocs, Chacos and Birkenstock style of shoes are appropriate.